 AGS101 - Sex and Gender: Ideas That Changed the World

-Trimester 1: 1 x 1-hour class per week, 1 x 2-hour seminar per week
+1 x 1-hour lecture (online) per week, 1 x 2-hour seminar per week

-Online independent and collaborative learning activities including: 1 x 1-hour class per week and 1 x 2-hour seminar equivalent
+Online independent and collaborative learning activities including 1 x 1-hour lecture (online) per week, 1 x 2-hour seminar or equivalent per week

 Unit Fee Information